AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

-To give the model the ability to adaptively adjust $(1-P^{i}_{t})^{\gamma}$ according to the different difficulty distributions of the samples and different learning levels, we introduce an adaptive difficulty adjustment factor $\gamma_{a}$.
-The $\gamma_{a}$ can adjust $(1-P^{i}_{t})^{\gamma}$ of each pixel according to the overall training of the samples, giving the model the capability of ``global insight''.
+To give the model the ability to adaptively adjust $(1-\mathbf{P}^{i}_{\mathrm{t}})^{\gamma}$ according to the different difficulty distributions of the samples and learning levels, we introduce an Adaptive Difficulty Adjustment (ADA) factor $\gamma_{a}$.
+With $\gamma_{a}$, the $(1-\mathbf{P}^{i}_{\mathrm{t}})^{\gamma}$ of each pixel can be adjusted according to the overall training of the samples, giving the model the capability of ``global insight''.